SER516-S19/project3-team5/README.md

 3. search for GUI Designer (it should have "settings" next to it) and open it.
 4. select Generate GUI into: Java source code
 5. apply
-6. Open AddQuestionPanel.form
+6. Create/Edit forms
-7. Make whatver changes to the view that you want
-8. run ProfessorUI (Through IntelliJ, not command line)
+7. run ProfessorUI (Through IntelliJ, not command line)

-Running ProfessorUI through IntelliJ, in addition to running the program, will transpile the data from the .form file to the .java file so that it can be built with gradle for distribution.
+Running ProfessorUI through IntelliJ, in addition to running the program, will transpile the data from the .form file whatever .java file it's bound to so that it can be built with gradle for distribution.